rnyak/T4R/Source_code/Transformers4Rec/README.md

 - `eval_results_avg_over_days.txt` - Final metrics Averaged Over Time (AOT) in human-readable format
 - `train_results_over_time.txt` and `eval_results_over_time.txt` - Metric results for each training and evaluation day in human-readable format.
 - `eval_train_results.csv` - Metric results for each training and evaluation day in a machine-readable format (CSV)
 - `log.json` - Output metrics in the DLLoger format.
-Used to retrieve the final metrics by an NVIDIA internal hypertuning tool (AutoBench).
 - `pred_logs/` - Folder created with logged predictions and metrics during evaluation when `--log_predictions` is enabled
 - `attention_weights/` - Folder created with logged Transformer''s attention weights during evaluation when `--log_attention_weights` is enabled